 Why do we try to stretch the breakup to a point where it becomes unbearable to be with someone?
 The fear of uncertainty and being alone makes us push our boundaries of tolerance to avoid the pain.

 Call it quits in a relationship when you are not happy with a person.
 The whole point of being with someone is to be happy.
 If there is no romance, passion left, and the relationship feels stagnant, it will only degrade.
 Leaving before things get worse is the right step.

 If you have unmet emotional needs, feel that you deserve better, and don’t love the person anymore, there is no point in continuing.
 No matter how hard you try to twist it, the truth is not going to change.
-You have to be strong and take the hard step for your sake.
-It’s not selfish to think about your happiness.

 Red Flags To Look For In A Relationship

 Being in a relationship is great if you are in love with the person.
 However, with time things get mundane when the other aspects of life come into play.
 Problems creep in, which sometimes are resolved but sometimes are hard to get over.